tvntvn13/wolt-calculator/README.md

   missing, they will be highlighted and hints will be provided by using the browsers built-in functionality
-  - Decision to use the browsers built-in systems, instead of writing custom implementation, was done to provide a clear and safe experience that the users are already familiar with
+  - Decision to use the browsers built-in systems, instead of writing custom implementation, was done to provide a clear and familiar experience to the users
 - The project is tested for accessibility using axe DevTools browser extension

 #### UI/UX